 Visit Iceland and see glaciers, geysers and geothermal hot springs

-Travel to Iceland and delve into the ancient land of Vikings and volcanoes on this 5-day Icelandic adventure.
-Marvel at geothermal hot springs, witness the steamy eruptions of a giant geyser, touch the tongue of Europe's biggest glacier and scale giant waterfalls.
+Travel to Iceland and delve into the ancient land of Vikings and volcanoes on this 10-day Icelandic adventure.
+Marvel at geothermal hot springs, witness the steamy eruptions of a giant geyser, touch the tongue of Europe's biggest glacier, see lava that's still warm after 20 years and scale giant waterfalls.
 Travel through Iceland's desolate lands, so mysterious and ethereal that they have inspired artists, poets and musicians for centuries.
 The ancient, untamed beauty of Iceland will stay with you forever.

 There's a lot more to Iceland than ice (and Bjork).
 Ford the fjords, glaciers, volcanoes, black sands and thermal springs of this magical land in the world's far north

-Discover Iceland's fascinating history of Reykjavik, and visit the astonishing Lutheran church of Hallgrimskirkja
+Discover Iceland's fascinating history on a guided tour of Reykjavik, which includes a visit to the astonishing Lutheran church of Hallgrimskirkja

 The Eurasian and American tectonic plates may now be pulling apart in Thingvellir National Park, but over a thousand years ago this was the site where Iceland's first parliament came together

-Hike to the tongue of Europe's biggest glacier and marvel at the walls of ice in Skaftafell National Park
+Hike to the tongue of Europe's biggest glacier and marvel at the waterfall of Svartifoss in Skaftafell National Park

 Southern Iceland is a world of striking contrasts.
-Walk past blue-white icebergs at the Jokulsarlon glacier lagoon, and soak up the silence of the surrounding grey sand desert
+Glide past blue-white icebergs on a boat tour of Jokulsarlon glacier lagoon, and soak up the silence of the surrounding grey sand desert

 Iceland can be an expensive destination in many ways, from museum entrance fees to visiting a cafe, but especially in terms of eating out.
 Your leader will be able to advise on how to save money.
 In remote areas the only option for dinner will be at the guesthouse we are staying at.
 Please stock up on food at a supermarket prior to arrival if you would like to opt out eating at the guesthouse's restaurant.